Dave Gorman: Early work

-Before his solo successes, he was in demand as a writer, having co-written three series of The Mrs Merton Show, as well as writing for other television series in the UK, including The Fast Show.
+Before his solo successes, he co-wrote three series of The Mrs Merton Show, as well as writing for other television series in the UK, including The Fast Show.
 In 2003, he was listed in The Observer as one of the 50 funniest acts in British comedy.
 As a producer, Gorman contributed to two series featuring Jenny Eclair.
 He has also written for comedians Harry Hill and Steve Coogan.